 - the horse’s age — veteran horses and very young horses will take longer to get fit than those in their prime

-- how fit the horse is now — a horse which has been kept ticking over during the winter will be fitter than one which has not been exercised at all
+- how fit the horse is now — a horse which has been kept ticking over will be fitter than one which has had a field holiday with no exercise

 - any injuries — a horse is coming back into work following time off with an injury will need many weeks of slow work to ensure too much pressure is not applied to the injured part

-- how fit the horse has been — a horse which is used to being let down over the winter and brought back up in the spring will be fitter quicker than a horse being got fit for the first time
+- how fit the horse has been — a horse which is used to being let down over the winter and brought back up in the spring, for example, will be fitter quicker than a horse being got fit for the first time

-Most fitness programmes can be broken down into 3 stages:
+Most fitness programmes can be broken down into three stages:

-- stage 1 – slow work to harden up bones and tendons
+- stage 1 – slow work to prepare the body’s muscles, tendon and ligaments

 - stage 2 – work to improve strength and stamina and basic fitness